Duqqa: History

+In 1895, author Socrates Spiro described duqqa as "ground spices eaten with bread (by the poor)[sic]" in his Egyptian Arabic to English dictionary.

 Ingredients

-The actual composition of the spice mix can vary from family to family, vendor to vendor though there are common ingredients, such as sesame, coriander, cumin, salt and black pepper.
-Reference to a 19th-century text lists marjoram, mint, zaatar and chickpeas as further ingredients that can be used in the mixture.
+The actual composition of the spice mix can vary among families and vendors, though there are common ingredients such as sesame, coriander, cumin, salt and black pepper.
 A report from 1978 indicates that even further ingredients can be used, such as nigella, millet flour and dried cheese.
 Some modern variants include pine nuts, pumpkin seeds or sunflower seeds.
-Gazan duqqa typically contains dill seeds and chile flakes, both popular ingredients in that region.
+Gazan duqqa typically contains dill seeds and chile flakes, both common ingredients in that region.